 If your program is international in focus and you have requested funds for travel abroad, how will these expenses be supported beyond the proposed grant period?

-3. Letter(s) of support Letters of support should demonstrate to reviewers that there is ongoing institutional support for your project and/or technical competence and market opportunity in the proposed work.
+3. REQUIRED: Letter(s) of Support Letters of support should demonstrate to reviewers that there is ongoing institutional support for your project and/or technical competence and market opportunity in the proposed work.
 Letters can also serve to verify partnerships discussed in your proposal narrative or verify additional funding to complement the proposed budget.
 At least 1 letter is required, up to 3 will be accepted.

-Optional supporting documents Up to 5 additional (optional) supporting documents may be combined into 1 PDF file and uploaded as an appendix item.
+Optional: Additional Appendices Up to 5 additional (optional) supporting documents may be combined into 1 PDF file and uploaded as an appendix item.
 Relevant supporting materials including curricula, photographs, and syllabi are welcome.

 Note: Sheer volume of material is not an asset.
 Reviewers are directed to use supporting materials only to supplement the 5-page narrative.
 Therefore, key information should be included in the narrative.